eraybasar/pesdk-docs/_guides/ios/v10/introduction/getting_started.md

 {% capture identifier %}{{page.title}}-{{page.version}}-NAVIGATION{% endcapture %}
 {% include multilingual_code_block.html snippets=snippets identifier=identifier %}

-To try these examples, and find out about more options please take a look at the sample project provided [here](https://github.com/imgly/pesdk-ios-examples).
+To try these examples, and find out about more options please take a look at the sample project provided in the {% include guides/ios/demo-repository.md %}.